snehaxkumari/Super_Store_Analysis_SQL/README.md

-# SuperStoreData
 Superstore Data Analysis using SQL

 #1--Find the maximum Qty sold in the transactions